Welcome to MiProfe’s intermediate mini-lessons.

 Click to expand the intermediate topics menu.
 Mini-lessons include:

 Do you know when to say ‘…able to…’ instead of ‘can’ or ‘could’?

 There are various ways in English to express the idea of the Spanish verbs ‘quedar’ and ‘quedarse’.
-A common mistake made by students who have not studied a well-designed general English course is to always say ‘to stay’.
-Click here to see some examples of how to communicate correctly.
+A common mistake made by students who have not studied a well-designed general English course is always or nearly always saying “to stay”.
+See these examples of how to communicate correctly!

 False Friends – ‘actually’

 Learn (or remind yourself) about the differences between some English words and their Spanish ‘falsos amigos’.
 Perhaps the term “estranged cousins” is more accurate!

 Learning phrasal verbs is like learning any new vocabulary.
 See these examples with ‘take’ and ‘put’.